LCA-CI-builds-repair/lightly/docs/source/docker_archive/getting_started/first_steps.rst

 .. warning::
     **The Docker Archive documentation is deprecated**

-    The old workflow described in these docs will not be supported with new Lightly Worker versions above 2.6.
+    The old workflow described in these docs will not be suppo  embeddings in the output dataset.
+After normalizing the input embeddings to unit length, this value should be between 0 and 2.
+This is often a more convenient method when working with different data sources and trying to combine them in a balanced way.

+  - **stopping_condition.min_distance=0.2** would remove all samples which are closer to each other than 0.2.

+  The docker creates just an output file with the selected filenames for you.
+You can also tell the program to copy the selected files into the output folder by adding the parameter **dump_dataset=True** to the command.w Lightly Worker versions above 2.6.
     Please switch to our `new documentation page <https://docs.lightly.ai/docs>`_ instead.

 The Lightly Docker solution follows a train, embed, select flow using